Vikas-Vengaldas/M1_ApplicationAutomation_RestaurantBillingSystem/1_Requirements/README.md

 *  Build tools
 *  Software setup for windows, Linux and WSL

+## 4W's and 1'H
 ### Why
 The main objective of this project is to provide a friendly environment to maintain the details of restaurants and library members.
 The main purpose of this project is replace the manually work.
 ### Where
-This project can be implemented in Restaurants for generating bills.
+This project can be implemented in restaurants for generating bills.
+### What
+It is Restaurant food ordering and billing system.
+### When
+It is used to simplify the billing at restaurant for easy printing of bills.

 ### How
 This project is written in basic C programming language for easy understanding and executed in Visual Studio Code.